fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 ## Submit a Fluidsim benchmark

-Here, we are going to show how to do it with two strategies, either manually write a OAR script or use fluiddyn to write it.
+Here, we are going to show how to do it with two strategies, either manually write a OAR script or use Fluiddyn to write it.

 ### Hand written OAR script